Our US website cwst.com site is currently under construction, hence we are redirecting it to our UK site cwst.co.uk.

 Find out more about Controlled Shot Peening.

 Within this process, control spherical media is fired at the surface, creating indentations causing the material to elastically stretch, however it is restrained by the substrate.
 This causes the surface to arc towards the peened side, resulting in curvature.
-This method can induce stress to greater depths, with a tighter radius of curvature as well as being able to be performed on thicker materials.
+This metal surface treatment method can induce stress to greater depths, with a tighter radius of curvature as well as being able to be performed on thicker materials.

 Find out more about Shot Peen Forming.